 Zoma Sleep also offers a standard sleep trial of 100 nights and a warranty of 10 years.
-If you decide that the Zoma mattress is not right for your guest room within the first 100 days, you can return it risk-free and get a full refund.
+If you decide that the Zoma Mattress is not right for your guest room after the adjustment period, you can return it risk-free and get a full refund.
 If you keep it, you’ll be covered against manufacturing and structural defects for 10 years.

 Choosing the Best Mattress for a Guest Room